 Included in the list of functions on this page is the Consent Setter which can be used to bulk set a specific consent type as Requested or create and name a new consent type.

-When bulk setting Consent Requested it’s important to know that this will only be set for the pupils currently selected in your Filter Block in the top-left.
+When bulk setting Consent Requested, it’s important to know that this will only be set for the pupils currently selected in your Filter.
 It will also only record consent as requested for pupils who do not already have a record for that consent type (so will not overwrite consent given or denied).

-Pupil Asset allows easy access to your consent data via the Filter Block.
+Pupil Asset allows easy access to your consent data via the Filter.

 Here you can select multiple consent types and the consent status you want to filter to.